-For example, if there are large trees near your roof, then these could fall during a storm, causing expensive damage.
-As such, you should consider cutting the trees back to keep your roof safe.
+For example, if there are large trees near your roof, they could fall during a storm, causing expensive damage.
+You should consider cutting the trees back to keep your roof safe.

 Additionally, you should maintain your roof correctly throughout the year.
 That means keeping your roof clean and never overlooking damage, however minor.

-Follow Big Bear Roofing’s blog for regular updates on how to maintain and clean your roof so that you can keep it safe all year round.
-If you keep your roof well-maintained at all times, then it will be less likely to sustain significant damage during a storm.
+Follow Big Bear Roofing’s blog for regular updates on maintaining and cleaning your roof so that you can keep it safe all year round.
+Keeping your roof well-maintained at all times will make it less likely to sustain significant damage during a storm.

-If you’re not sure what you’re looking for, or you want the benefit of a different opinion, then the best thing to do is reach out to the professionals.
+If you’re unsure what you’re looking for or want a different opinion, the best thing to do is reach out to the professionals.

-The Mt Pleasant roofing team at Big Bear Roofing understand how storms can affect your home’s roof, and why it’s so vital that you keep it protected.
-Our staff can evaluate your roof, and then recommend roof repairs or a roof replacement in charleston as required.
+Our Summerville roofing team at Big Bear Roofing understands how storms can affect your home’s roof and why it’s so vital that you keep it protected.
+Our staff can evaluate your roof and recommend roof repairs or replacements in Charleston as required.

-Contact us, and our staff can talk you through all of the services we offer and discuss the best time to visit your home and check on the damage.
+Contact us, and our staff can talk you through our services and discuss the best time to visit your home and check on the damage.